cschlay/COMP.CS.400-Project/01_lexer/README.md

 ```

 Although the keyword is identical but uppercase it may vary and
-such as being case sensitive the string token need to be different and unique.
+such as being case-sensitive the string token need to be different and unique.
 The uppercase part need to be appended to tokens list.
 Python has convenient function `Dict.values` which can just be called.